olivesgatech/CoMMonS/README.md

 [OLIVES Lab, Georgia Institute of Technology](https://ghassanalregib.info/)

 # Abstract
 Recognizing textures and materials in real-world images has played an important role in object recognition and scene understanding.
 Aiming at describing objects or scenes with more detailed information, we explore how to computationally characterize apparent or latent properties (e.g. surface smoothness) of materials, i.e., computational material characterization, which moves a step further beyond material recognition.
 For this purpose, we introduce a large, publicly available dataset named challenging microscopic material surface dataset (CoMMonS).
 We utilize a powerful microscope to capture high-resolution images with fine details of fabric surfaces.
 The CoMMonS dataset consists of 6,912 images covering 24 fabric samples in a controlled environment under varying imaging conditions such as lighting, zoom levels, geometric variations, and touching directions.
-We use this dataset both to assess the performance of existing deep learning-based algorithms and to develop our own method for material characterization in terms of fabric properties such as fiber length, surface smoothness, and toweling effect.
+This dataset can be used to assess the performance of existing deep learning-based algorithms and to develop our own method for material characterization in terms of fabric properties such as fiber length, surface smoothness, and toweling effect.

 # Dataset